apcodes/comp423-course-notes/docs/tutorials/go-setup.md

 ## Setting Up the Development Environment

 ### Step 1.
 Add the Development Container Configuration
 1. In VS Code open the go-project directory.
-Go  File > Open Folder
+Go  File > Open Folder.
-2. Install the official Go Vscode Plugin (Made by the Go Team at Google)
+2. Install Dev Containers extension in VS Code.
-3. Create a .devcontainer directory in the root of your project with the following file inside this “hidden” directory
+3. Create a .devcontainer directory in the root of your project with the following file inside this “hidden” directory.git
 ```
 .devcontainer/devcontainer.json
 ```